-ABSENCES We will not have class on Monday February 17 (Presidents Day), Wednesday March 5 (Buckmire absent), March 10-14 (Spring Break).
-I will let you know at least a week ahead of time if there may be other days class will be cancelled.

-ON-LINE MATERIALS I have set up a web page for the course, where the official version of this syllabus and all class materials will be available.
-The URL is http://faculty.oxy.edu/ron/math/312/14/.
-Also there is a class mailing list, which all students are on, at mathmathmatth all endeavor to put records of grades course material on Moodle.
+- ABSENCES We will not have class on Monday February 15 (Presidents Day), March 7-11 (Spring Break).
+I will let you know at least a week ahead of time if there may be other days class will be cancelled. - ON-LINE MATERIALS I have set up a web page for the course, where the official version of this syllabus and all class materials will be available.
+The URL is http://sites.oxy.edu/ron/math/312/16/.
+Also there is a class mailing list, which all students are on, at math312-L@oxy.edu.
+I will endeavor to put records of course grades on Moodle.